jhpyle/docassemble/_docs/playground.md

 Note that users do not need to log in to be able to run interviews using these links.
-If you want to protect your interviews during development, you can add an initial block like this, which will stop anyone other than a developer from using the interview:
+If you want to protect your interviews during development, you can add an initial block like this, which will stop anyone other than a developer or administrator from using the
+interview:

 {% highlight yaml %}
----
-initial: True
-code: |
-  if not user_has_privilege('developer'):
-    message("Only developers can access this interview.", show_restart=False)
----
+metadata:
+  required privileges:
+    - admin
+    - developer
 {% endhighlight %}

 Note that the "Playground" is a development platform.
 If you are going to put an interview into production, put it into a package.
 You can create a package in the [packages area].
+If you share a link to a Playground interviews with someone, that person should understand that the interview might change at any moment, or produce an error.
+The Playground is a development environment.
+If you want to share a link that will be stable, install a package and share a link to the interview in that package.

 ## <a name="examples"></a>The examples area